reactioncommerce/reaction-docs/website/versioned_docs/version-v1.2.0/faqs.md

 ## What's your pricing model?

 Reaction is free.
 Our code, which is licensed under the GPL v3 license, will always be free and available to the open source community.
-In early 2017, we'll be launching our hosted platform, which will come at a tiered premium price.
-If you'd like to learn more, check out our hosted service's [Terms & Conditions](https://reactioncommerce.com/legal/terms).

 ## Is MongoDB/NoSQL best suited for ecommerce?